Nutrimill Grain Mill (Which one should I get?)

 At the time of this writing, Nutrimill grain mills range in price from around $250 to $320.
 I found the best pricing on the Nutrimill website.

-The Classic and Plus are less expensive, while the Harvest has a higher price point.
-The Harvest has milling stones and bamboo housing, while the Classic and Plus have stainless steel heads and plastic housing.
+The Classic is less expensive, while the Harvest has a higher price point.
+The Harvest has milling stones and bamboo housing, while the Classic has stainless steel heads and plastic housing.
 If you are on a tight budget you might consider one of the NutriMill Refurbished Grain mills.

 Related Posts